 Major Shifts in Your Moods or Thoughts

-It is not uncommon for Veterans and PTSD to have difficulty controlling their behavior or reactions to things.
+It is not uncommon for Veterans and First Responders and PTSD to have difficulty controlling their behavior or reactions to things.
 These feelings often result in intense, uncontrollable angry outbursts.
 They may also develop self-destructive behaviors, such as substance abuse or binge drinking, in order to cope with outbursts.

 The connection between Veterans and PTSD can be linked to the risk factors that they encounter during their time in the service.
 Research has shown that certain events that service members are exposed to can greatly influence both their likelihood of developing PTSD, as well as the severity of their symptoms.
 This includes: